Dust evolution with MUPPI in cosmological volumes: Results

 In this Section we discuss some properties, not directly related to dust, of the simulated galaxies formed in DM halos whose mass is within a factor $\sim 3$ that of the MW (MWHM galaxies).

 Figure \ref{fig:BtoT_Ms_M200} shows 1D and 2D distributions of the bulge over total mass ratio B/T as a function of stellar and halo mass.
-We estimate B/T from the star particles 6D phase space information.
-We compute the orbital circularity $\epsilon_j=J_{z,j}/J_{circ,j}$ of stellar particles within $R_\text{gal}$.
-Here, $z$ is the net spin axis of the galaxy, $J_{z,j}$ is the z component of the particle $j$ specific angular momentum and $J_{circ,j}$ is its specific angular momentum if the particle had a circular orbit with the same energy.
-To obtain the bulge mass, we sum the mass of the stellar particles with $\epsilon_j < 0$, and multiply it by 2.
+We estimate B/T from the star particles 6D phase space information, following \cite{Murante2015}.
+We compute the orbital circularity $\epsilon_j=J_{\hat{z},j}/J_{circ,j}$ of stellar particles within $R_\text{gal}$.
+Here, $\hat{z}$ is the net spin axis of the galaxy, $J_{\hat{z},j}$ is the z component of the particle $j$ specific angular momentum and $J_{circ,j}$ is its specific angular momentum if the particle had a circular orbit with the same energy.
+To obtain the bulge mass, we sum the mass of the stellar particles with $\epsilon_j < 0$, and multiply it by 2, under the hypothesis that the bulge is supported by velocity dispersion and the number of co- and counter-rotating stars is equal.

 The resulting distribution of B/T for MWHM galaxies is quite broad, featuring a median of $0.68$ and an inter-quartile range $0.47$-$0.83$.
-This finding is broadly consistent with observational results and with those from other simulations.
-However, the details depend on the different methods used to derive B/T \citep[see for instance figure 3 in][and references therein]{Tacchella2019}.
+This finding is broadly consistent with observational results and with those from other simulations \citep[see for instance figure 3 in][and references therein]{Tacchella2019}.
+However, the details depend on the different methods used to derive B/T, as discussed in section 3.2 of the latter paper.

 Figure \ref{fig:fgas_Ms_M200} shows 1D and 2D distributions of the gas fraction $f_{\rm gas}=M_{\rm gas,MP}/(M_{\rm gas,MP}+M_{\rm stars})$\footnote{The subscript MP refers to multiphase gas.
 We compute this fraction excluding hot non multiphase particles since most observations refers to the cold gas content of galaxies.
 MP particles are dominated in mass by its cold component.} as a function of the stellar mass and of B/T. The median gas fraction of MWHM galaxies is 0.3, with a tendency for lower values at larger B/T, as expected.
-In particular "later type galaxies" feature a $f_{\rm gas}$ values somewhat larger than those found in nearby late type galaxies \citep[e.g.][]{Saintonge2022}.
+In particular "later type galaxies" feature $f_{\rm gas}$ values somewhat larger than those found in nearby late type galaxies \citep[e.g.][]{Saintonge2022}.

 Figure \ref{fig:Zgas_Ms_M200} displays 1D and 2D distributions of, respectively, gas phase metallicity $Z_\text{gas}$ and total ISM metallicity $Z_\text{tot} = (M_\text{metals,gas}+M_\text{metals,dust}) / M_\text{gas}$ \footnote{In this work we assume $Z_\odot = 0.0134$ following \citet{Asplund2009}.}.
 We reproduce reasonably well the slope and the dispersion of the stellar mass-metallicity relations.
 As for its normalization, which is still uncertain by a factor $\sim 3$ \citep{Maiolino2019}, we are possibly low by a factor $\gtrsim 2$.
 It is worth pointing out that most previous model determinations not including dust evolution, neglected the fact that a significant fraction of metals $\gtrsim 50 \%$ is depleted to dust (e.g.\ Figure \ref{fig:mdZ}), while this is not the case in the present work.
 To better illustrate this point, the central panel of this figure shows $Z_\text{tot}$.